-The law does not require equal pay for equal work.
+While women represent 49 percent of the workforce, the law does not require equal pay for equal work.
 Although no cases were filed during the year, the ADA and trade union representatives from the Andorran Trade Union reported cases of gender discrimination especially related to unequal salaries for the same work and workplace bullying.
-The Department of Statistics estimated that women earned 34 percent less than men for comparable work.
+Victims were reluctant to file a complaint due to fear of reprisal from employers.
+The Andorran Social Security and the Department of Statistics estimated that women earned 24 percent less than men for comparable work.
+In the finance sector this percentage increases to 47 percent.
 The government made an effort to combat pay discrimination in general, and it applied pay equality within the government.
+The law permits fines from 3,001 euros (\$3,301) to 24,000 euros (\$26,400).
+These fines were sufficient to deter violations.

-There were no limitations on women's participate in politics.
+There were no limitations on women's participation in the labor market, and the government encouraged women to participate in politics.
 Employment rates among men and women were equal, although women held fewer senior management positions than men.